This guide introduces Monitoring charts. There are two ways to build charts:

 undo it with a

-Limits related to charts
+Performance and limits related to charts

 The performance of charts and dashboards depends in part of the amount of data each displays.
 In order to keep the performance within acceptable ranges, the following limits apply to charts:

 |Charts on a dashboard||25|

 These provide upper limits for the number of charts on a dashboard or lines on a chart.
 However, it is unlikely that most charts with this many lines will be meaningful.

 Structural causes of excess data

 The amount of data on a chart is driven by the metric supplying the data, and the structure of that metric can have a large impact on the amount of data it carries.

 The amount of data that a metric captures in its labels is referred to as the cardinality of the metric.
 The cardinality is the number of possible combinations of values across all labels.